• Loading stock data...

 The stalemate with Kuminga has left the aging Warriors as the offseason’s quietest team.
 After losing Kevon Looney, Golden State has yet to make any roster moves outside of signing Taevion Kinsey to an Exhibit 10 contract.
 The Warriors have been linked to other free agents, including 39-year-old Al Horford, who remains an unrestricted free agent.

-As for Grimes, the 25-year-old, who had a strong finish to the season after the Sixers acquired him from the Mavericks, is reportedly seeking a deal in the ballpark of $20 million to $25 million per year.
+The 25-year-old Grimes, who had a strong finish to the season after the Sixers acquired him from the Mavericks, is reportedly seeking a deal in the ballpark of $20 million to $25 million per year.
 However, Philadelphia has a deep backcourt rotation with Tyrese Maxey, a healthy Jared McCain, and recently drafted VJ Edgecombe, making it more difficult for them to invest in Grimes.

 Fischer said last week that Grimes “allegedly has the chance to take the qualifying offer” from the Sixers, which, like Thomas, will make him an unrestricted free agent next year.